nguyenpham0297/audencia-thesis/README.md

 - `README.md`: Project overview and documentation
 - *(Optional)* `Interview_Guide.pdf`: Interview structure used
 - *(Optional)* `Thematic_Diagram.png`: Visual representation of coding framework

-## 📚 Citation

-If you wish to cite this work: